ClaireYurev/py-projector/README.md

-# ✨ Prepare to be Illuminated! ✨
+# ✨ Prepare for Concatenation! ✨
 ## 🌟 Behold!
 The Grand File Extravaganza 🌟

 🎉 **Behold!** Your project's files, united in a single, spectacular text document!
 This Python script, lovingly named **py-projector**, meticulously compiles the content of your files into a human-readable format, perfect for archiving, analysis, or sharing your code in a most dazzling manner!